top of page

 NEPAL

-We have greatly enjoyed sourcing the raw fibres and materials and working directly with dyers, weavers, knitters, pattern cutters, carvers, paper makers and many more craftspeople mainly in Nepal and Japan.
+We have greatly enjoyed sourcing the raw fibres and materials and working directly with dyers, weavers, knitters, pattern cutters, carvers, paper makers and many more craftspeople mainly in Nepal, but also Japan.
 We wish to promote all the traditional crafts and continue supporting Nepalese artisans without whom, Sorazora would not be possible.
 Ethical, sustainable and fair trade is essential for the livelihoods of all those involved in helping Sorazora bring designs to life.

 FIBRE